tgmgroup/CrosswordGame/README.md

 # Server Security
-The assumption is that you will be running the multi-player game server on a private server with a limited, trustworthy audience.
+The assumption is that you will be running the multi-player game server on a private host with a limited, trustworthy audience.

 The server can be configured to use HTTPS, see [configuration](CONFIGURATION.md) for how.
 HTTPS is required for social media logins and notifications to work, and is highly recommended when using default logins.
 To use HTTPS you require an SSL certificate.
 See https://linuxize.com/post/creating-a-self-signed-ssl-certificate/ for instructions.